-After being kicked out for speaking to a reporter, Ewall says, he formed the Delco Environmental Justice Network, later renamed the Chester Environmental Justice Network—a local branch of a national group called the Energy Justice Network.
+After leaving CEP in 2007, Ewall formed the Delco Environmental Justice Network, later renamed the Chester Environmental Justice Network—a local branch of a national group called the Energy Justice Network.
 This new group took the tack that polluters can’t be negotiated with.
 They can only be out-organized.

 “Unless you can make them do something by law, it’s not going to happen,” says Frances Whittington, a longtime resident and political activist who joined the group early on.

 For a while, the two groups worked separately but not at cross-purposes.
 Then, in the summer of 2014, Covanta requested a permit to construct a 15,000-square-foot rail box for handling trash sent via rail from New York City.
 The company had just signed a 30-year contract with the city, and it touted the expansion as a more efficient way to handle the waste coming down from New York.

 Strand publicly endorsed the plan.
 Ewall helped organize a citywide movement against it.
 Between June and August, City Council and planning committee meetings drew hundreds of residents.
 Many of them, such as Hyland, were speaking out against the pollution problem for the first time.

 Strand argued that the facility could only handle as much waste as permitted by the state.
 The expansion, he says, wouldn’t change that.
 Other members of the CEP agreed.